 The use of computers, technology and the internet are provided to students only for limited educational purposes.
 All district electronic resources must be used in a responsible, efficient, ethical, and legal manner.
+VPNs, proxies, or other means of circumventing school filtering is unacceptable.
 Failure to adhere to these regulations will result in loss of user privileges, disciplinary action and/or legal action.